|Locally crafted dress made of paper.|

 |Many possible holiday gifts are available at the Makers Workshop.|

-Burnie’s newest visitor attraction Makers’ Workshop is a place that honours Burnie’s history, makers, innovators and artists.
-Opened in November 2009 this contemporary structure is a new concept for Burnie, part contemporary museum, part arts centre and visitor information centre.
+Burnie’s newest visitor attraction Makers’ Workshop is a place that honors Burnie’s history, makers, innovators and artists.
+Opened in November 2009 this contemporary structure is a new concept for Burnie, part contemporary museum, part arts center and visitor information center.
 The building won the Tasmanian Architectural Award in May 2010.

 |Locally made wines and waters.|

 Volunteers at the information counter will help you find your way around Burnie and beyond.You can shop for some interesting locally made gifts and mementoes in the gift shop or check out the latest Tasmanian exhibition in the gallery.

 You are invited to try your hand at making paper under the guidance of experienced and informative paper makers.
 Depending on the day, there may be one or several makers working on site, producing any number of interesting things.